 The upcoming reporting obligation for cryptocurrencies impacts individuals and so-called “crypto asset service providers” (CASPs).
 These are companies that facilitate and process crypto transactions.
 In Europe, these usually include crypto exchanges such as Coinbase, Bitpanda or Bitstamp, crypto brokers, and cash machines.
 Hong Kong-based Binance is also impacted, as it holds a French licence.
 Companies that do not have a licence in the EU are still exempt from the reporting obligation.

 In contrast to traditional finance, unregulated providers can also conduct crypto transactions.
 Moreover, not all crypto companies automatically qualify as crypto service providers.
-For example, decentralised organisations (DAOs) are often not located in a regulated country.
+For example, decentralised organisations (DAOs) are often located outside a regulated country.

 Compliance with the reporting obligation for CASPs is challenging, as regulators must keep track of the many potential CASP companies.
-It is also difficult to cooperate with companies not established in regulated countries.
+It is also challenging to cooperate with companies not established in regulated countries.

 By submitting this data, tax authorities can compare it with the information in the corresponding tax return and find out whether the self-reporting was correct.
 Compliance with the reporting obligation will help better detect and combat tax evasion concerning cryptocurrencies.